What is a conflict of interest?

 A conflict of interest can occur when you (or your employer or sponsor) have a financial, commercial, legal, or professional relationship with other organizations, or with the people working with them, that could influence your research.

 Full disclosure is required when you submit your paper to a journal.
-The journal editor will use this information to inform his or her editorial decisions, and may publish such disclosures to assist readers in evaluating the article.
-The editor may decide not to publish your article on the basis of any declared conflict.
-The conflict of interest can be declared on your cover letter or on the manuscript submission form in the journal’s online peer-review system.
+The journal editor will firstly use this information to inform his or her editorial decisions.
+They may then publish such disclosures to assist readers in evaluating the article.
+Or, instead, the editor may decide not to publish your article on the basis of any declared conflict.
+You can declare the conflict of interest on your cover letter or on the manuscript submission form in the journal’s online peer-review system.

 Personal conflicts of interest